SwitchAxe/Lapis/README.md

   * [x] Blocks as arguments to programs

 # Warning
-:warning **Some components of the parser might break unpredictably.
+⚠️ **Some components of the parser might break unpredictably.
 Use at your own risk for now.**